Veteran Housing & Support

 Working Veterans Tiny Living

-We are at the proof of concept stage, and are seeking partnerships with other military organizations that own land.
+We are currently in the proof of concept stage and seeking partnerships with military groups/organizations and land-owning institutions and individuals.

 Vets for Vets

-Veterans are able to apply for the Greater Blessings Repair Program and Encouragement Projects, as are American Legions and VFW's.
+Veterans may apply for our Greater Blessings Repair Program and Encouragement Projects—especially seniors and disabled veterans.

 Explore and follow us on social media